jgretz/GretzLab/src/bower_components/humanize-plus/README.md

 // Pluralizes properly too!
 Humanize.oxford(items, 4)
-// "apple, orange, banana, pear, and 1 other"
+// "apple, orange, banana, and 1 other"

 Humanize.oxford(items, 3, "and some other fruits")
 // "apple, orange, banana, and some other fruits"